Dakskihedron/character-randomiser/README.md

 # Daks-Character-Randomiser
-A WIP program for creating random RPG characters.
-Written in JavaScript.
-Uses Electron.
+Currenlty a WIP program for generating randomised RPG character stats.
+The program is written in JavaScript and uses the Electron framework to handle the graphical user-interface and other interactive elements.